kimai/kimai/var/docs/invoices.md

 Please read `Template variables` to find out which variables you can use in your template.

-### CSV templates

-CSV templates are plain text files with a UTF-8 encoding and will be comma-separated.
+### Spreadsheets (XLSX and CSV)

+Spreadsheet templates are powered by [PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet).

+**Important:** within the first 100 rows you MUST-HAVE the template row for timesheet entries, which means there must be a value starting with `${entry.` in one of the first 10 columns, otherwise no entries will be rendered!

+_Check the default templates if that doesn't make sense to you ;-)_

+This row will then be cloned for every timesheet entry.

 Please read `Template variables` to find out which variables you can use in your CSV file.

-**Important:** You need at least one row that contains a column starting with `${entry.`, otherwise the entries won't be rendered!
-This row will then be cloned for every timesheet entry.

 ## Template variables